 There seems to be a growing level of awareness about his work as people discover and learn about his vast output outside of the Crypto Art Sector.
 There is no way to accurately quantify how much of an effect this growing awareness will have on the price of his pieces and on the total monetary value of his Corpus, but it is not difficult to conceive that they will appreciate as a result of this.

 Querying data providers and analytics resources such as Nansen, Rarity Tools, NFT Signal and NFT Stats return no results, unfortunately.
 However this does not mean the artist doesn’t have a strong standing in the Crypto Art scene, quite the contrary.
 The amount of chatter about Nicholas Keays on Twitter and Instagram is a testament to that.
 Data providers have simply not collected enough sales information to provide usable granular data.
 Therefore, a data-driven, objective assessment of his pieces and Corpus is not possible at the moment, and investment decisions should be based solely on the strength of his ambitious vision, on the excellence of his execution and on his standing within and outside the Crypto Art Sector.

 A bet on Nicholas Keays is a bet on his vision and Aesthetic relevance.
 Determining the future value of an NFT Corpus based on the Aesthetics of an artist is a perilous exercise.
 However, we believe that this artist’s vision and Aesthetic relevance in these times of existential despair, and the way his work eludes easy characterization, will do wonders for his profile within the Crypto Art scene.
 Our preferred strategy here is to buy and hold long term.
 We believe that a sober, patient approach will be rewarded as the Crypto Art sector matures beyond Moon Cats and Loot.

-We’re thrilled to welcome Nicholas Keays as our first artist-in-residence.
-Don’t miss the reveal.
+We’re thrilled to welcome Nicholas Keays as our first resident artist with this exclusive drop.